StevenMMortimer/ge-sklearn-pipeline-example/README.md

 AssertionError
 ```

-The second scenario is one where a pickled sci-kit learn transformer is loaded.
+The second scenario is one where a pickled **scikit-learn** transformer is loaded.
 The transformer is supposed to have been created using 2 quantile bins.
 However,
-this transformer was created using 4 quartile bins so the transformed data does
+this transformer was created using 4 quartile bins so the preprocessed raw data takes
-not fall in the value set [0.0, 1.0], thus failing our expectation.
+values [0.0, 1.0, 2.0, 3.0] instead of the expected value set [0.0, 1.0].

 ```
 $ python main.py different-transformer